Piotr20/Mona-ionic-daily-art/README.md

 In the Profile page, the user can preview their account details and update them if needed.
 They are fetched from the Firestore collection and inserted as the value of the inputs.
 When the Save button is tapped, the document is updated with the new data.

-- Daily art
-  The way that functionality works is by taking seeded rabdom number which we later use to fetch fitting artpiece once a day according to the preferences.
-- Preferences
-  For the preferences we are checking the logged user's art preferebces abd vased wheteher he already chosen or not highlight them and later update the very user doc.
-- login/signup
-  To leverage authentication we used basic firebase auth functions with a minor additions such as ionic toasts.

 # How to run